raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 yet known whether QUIC will provide a suitable transport for Session Signaling.

-Session Signaling messages relate only to the specific session in which they are being carried.
+Session Signaling messages relate only to the specific "session" in which they are being carried.
+A "session" is established over a connection when either side of the connection sends the first session signaling operation TLV and it is acknowledged by the other side.
+While this specification defines and initial set of two operations, additional operations may be defined in additional specifications.

 Where an application-layer middle box (e.g., a DNS proxy, forwarder, or session multiplexer) is in the path the middle box MUST NOT blindly forward the message in either direction.
 This does not preclude the use of these messages in the presence of an IP-layer middle box